 If you have warping issues, your bed is not flat, you bed or extruder temperature is not matching your filament, your ABS filament quality is bad or you use the wrong build plate material.
-If you use a real flat aluminum build plate and clip (with small metal clips) a 1mm or 2mm [FR-4 fiber board] to it (which you are sanding once with a type 400 sand paper before) you will have the perfect build plate for ABS and PLA prints.
+If you use a real flat aluminum build plate and clip (with small metal clips) a 1mm [FR-4 fiber board] to it (which you are sanding once with a type 400 sand paper before) you will have the perfect build plate for ABS and PLA prints.
 Now you only have to find good ABS filament which doesn't has to be expensive and optimize your slicer filament profile for it.
 Prints on the FR-4 fiber plate adhere pefectly while printing and detach automatically when build plate is cooling down.

 My favorite slicer is Simplify3D but I try to describe the further steps independent of the slicer in use:

 You can use a simple test cube to tune your profile.
 Lower the extruder temperature to the lowest temperature your filament is still continuously flowing.